VladimirKalachikhin/polycolorRenderer/README.md

 `['rgb(0, 0, 0)', null, 'rgb(0, 45, 120)']`
 An empty array has the same as `null`: applying the default value.
 No gradient is made between the default and the specified values.

+## Efficiency
+Using the renderer requires resources and will work slower.
+In addition, the Leaflet calls the renderer every time the map is moved.
+For dynamic applications, this can result in a heavy load.

 ## Demo
 The _examples_ directory has a complete example of using the polycolorRenderer with GeoJSON data.